ibm-cloud-docs/openwhisk/pkg_obstorage.md

 5. In the **Available Runtimes** section, select either `Node.JS` or `Python` from the drop-down list.
 Then, click **Install**.

-6. Once the package has been installed you will be redirected to the Actions page and can search for your new Package, which is named **cloud-object-storage**.
+6. Once the package is installed you are redirected to the **Actions** page and can search for your new package, which is named `cloud-object-storage`.

-7. To use the actions in the **cloud-object-storage** package, you must bind service credentials to the actions.
+7. To use the actions in the `cloud-object-storage` package, you must bind service credentials to the actions.
-  * To bind service credentials to all actions in the package, follow steps 5 and 6 in the CLI instructions listed above.
+  * To bind service credentials to all actions in the package, follow steps 4 and 5 in the [CLI instructions](#pkg_obstorage_cli).
-  * To bind service credentials to individual actions, complete the following steps in the UI. **Note**: You must complete the following steps for each action that you want to use.
+  * To bind service credentials to individual actions, complete the following steps in the UI.

+  You must complete the following steps for each action that you want to use.
+  {: note}

-    1. Click an action from the **cloud-object-storage** package that you want to use.
+    1. Click an action from the `cloud-object-storage` package that you want to use.
 The details page for that action opens.
     2. In the left-hand navigation, click the **Parameters** section.
-    3. Enter a new **parameter**.
+    3. Enter a new parameter.
 For the key, enter `__bx_creds`.
 For the value, paste in the service credentials JSON object from the service instance that you created earlier.

 ### Available actions